chlorm-forks/Emby.Wiki/Is-My-Emby-Premiere-Key-Still-Valid-with-Emby-4.0.md

 # YES!

-Emby Premiere is not tied to any particular version of the server or apps.
+Emby Premiere is not limited to any particular version of the server or apps.

 Enjoy!